vatsan127/config-server/Readme.md

 **Base URL:** `/vault`

-🆕 **Simplified Design**: The vault system has been redesigned with just 3 core endpoints for better usability.
-Secrets are stored in `.vault/{namespace}-vault.json` files with AES-256-GCM encryption.
+🆕 **Simplified Design**: The vault system has been redesigned with just 4 core endpoints for better usability.
+Secrets are stored in `.vault/{namespace}-vault.json` files with AES-256-GCM encryption using a single master key.

-🔒 **Enhanced Security**: All vault endpoints use POST requests for better security - sensitive data is sent in encrypted request bodies instead of URLs, preventing leakage in server logs and browser history.
+🔒 **Enhanced Security**:
+- All vault endpoints use POST requests for better security
+- Single master key approach for simplified key management
+- Master key stored as environment variable (not files)
+- AES-256-GCM encryption with secure random initialization vectors

 ### 3.1 Get Vault Secrets